dianaguermah-wq/procurement-analytics-powerbi/README.md

 # Procurement Timing & Vendor Dependence Analysis
+## Repository Structure

+- `README.md` — project overview and dashboard preview
+- `assets/` — dashboard screenshots
+- `sql/` — SQL scripts for marts and supporting logic
+- `powerbi/` — Power BI file and supporting exports

+## Methodology

+- Built SQL mart tables in PostgreSQL as the analytical source of truth
+- Modeled a star schema in Power BI
+- Created weighted measures in DAX to avoid misleading averages
+- Analyzed procurement across timing, category, and vendor dimensions

+## Why It Matters

+This analysis helps surface:
+- year-end spending concentration
+- category-specific purchasing patterns
+- supplier dependency risk

+These insights can support better planning, contract strategy, and operational predictability.

 This project analyzes procurement behavior across three dimensions:
 - Timing (when spend occurs)
 - Category (what is being purchased)
 - Vendor (who supplies it)
 The goal is to identify patterns such as late-year spending concentration, category-driven timing, and supplier dependence.

+Business Question

+How can procurement data be analyzed beyond total spend to identify timing concentration, category-driven patterns, and supplier dependence?

 Key Insights